-This picture is taken with my Tamron 90mm 1:1 macro lens in a field quite near my house in Stevenage, Hertfordshire UK.
+This picture, which I’ve called ‘Macro Photography, A bite to eat’, was taken with my Tamron 90mm 1:1 macro lens in a field quite near my house in Stevenage, Hertfordshire UK.
 The insect is a soldier beetle which was walking up the stalk of a plant when I took this picture from above looking down into the undergrowth.
 The actual picture has been swung through 180 degrees; the insect was actually walking up the back of the stalk, but I think the picture looks better framed as it is here.

 One advantage of the Pentax K-5 is that you can set the aperture and the shutter speed and let the camera select the correct iso for the exposure required.
 Using this mode I was able to hand hold this shot and by setting the shutter to fire at 7 frames per second, I could get a few shots in focus and well framed.
 Because of the fantastic low noise performance of the K5, this shot looks good even at 1000 iso.